 “If you ever find yourself in the wrong story, leave.” -photo above was taken from the plane as I left Boston.
 I remember the clouds were so full of hope.

 I always wanted to be a mother.
 Some women say they had to warm up to the idea, while others say that the maternal instinct didn’t kick in until having a baby.
-But for me—I was always looking forward to that chapter.
+But for me I was always looking forward to that chapter.
 I chose to babysit on weekends in high school instead of go out with friends.
 I dreamed of creating family traditions, and bought clothes for my future children.
 Yeah, I was that girl.
-I dreamed of cooking them organic meals and creating a home for them with my husband that would be full of love, opportunity and safety.
+I dreamed of cooking my children organic meals and creating a home for them with my husband that would be full of love, opportunity and safety.
 I wanted to raise strong daughters, and teach them to love themselves.
 Yet, the irony: I was with a man who would demean any strength I had left.

 I was ready to love him.
 I wanted to give him my all.